-From the outset I decided I wasn't going to live in a bedroom, I did all that when I was a student and in my first bedsit some thirty four years ago when I left home, I suffer from a balance disorder which means I can often be housebound for days at a time. on occasion it is so bad I can't even go down to check my mail (I'm on the top floor) and the idea of spending my time in a bedroom was a complete non starter I also wanted visitors to feel comfortable and in a smallish room with a bed in it I find it is hard for people to relax, initially I settled for a good quality sofa bed, it has a decent mattress which is not designed only for occasional use but I have found it to be a pain in the neck to keep getting out at night and as I tend to be a bit of a night owl it is also a bit too noisy to trundle out in the early hours so a few weeks ago I decided it was time for something a bit better.
+From the outset I decided I wasn't going to live in a bedroom, I did all that when I was in my first bedsit some thirty four years ago when I left home, I suffer from a balance disorder which means I can often be housebound for days at a time. on occasion it is so bad I can't even go down to check my mail (I'm on the top floor) and the idea of spending my time in a bedroom was a complete non starter I also wanted visitors to feel comfortable and in a smallish room with a bed in it I find it is hard for people to relax, initially I settled for a good quality sofa bed, it has a decent mattress which is not designed only for occasional use but I have found it to be a pain in the neck to keep getting out at night and as I tend to be a bit of a night owl it is also a bit too noisy to trundle out in the early hours so a few weeks ago I decided it was time for something a bit better.

 In that first bedsit I had a fantastic German built wall fold bed, it was given to me by an old friend and changed that room overnight, suddenly I not only had much more space but with the addition of a large shelf above, a cleverly arranged matchstick blind and a sofa on castors it was no longer a bedroom, I decided that it was time to build something that would do the same to the home I have today so it was time to have a good look at my available materials and get building.